-Rick McConnell, age 51, became Akamai's President and General Manager of the Web Division in May 2016, having previously served as President - Products and Development (01/2013-05/2016) and Executive Vice President - Products and Development (11/2011-12/2012).
+Rick McConnell, age 53, became Akamai's President and General Manager of the Web Division in May 2016, having previously served as President - Products and Development from January 2013 through May 2016 and Executive Vice President - Products and Development from November 2011 through December 2012.
 Prior to joining Akamai, Mr. McConnell was in a number of executive positions at Cisco Systems.
 Mr. McConnell was Chief Executive Officer of Latitude Communications, which was acquired by Cisco in January 2004.

-Bill Wheaton, age 55, joined Akamai in 2000 as a result of our acquisition of InterVu, Inc. Mr. Wheaton served in a variety of roles before being promoted from Vice President to Senior Vice President, Media Business Unit in 2011.
+Bill Wheaton, age 57, joined Akamai in 2000 as a result of our acquisition of InterVu, Inc. Mr. Wheaton served in a variety of roles before being promoted from Vice President to Senior Vice President, Media Business Unit in 2011.
 He was Executive Vice President, Media Division from July 2015 through February 2017.
 He became our Chief Strategy Officer in March 2017.